Spencer Steer Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in MLB.

-- The Pirates' 3.94 team ERA ranks 12th among all MLB pitching staffs.
+- The Pirates have a 3.81 team ERA that ranks 10th among all league pitching staffs.

-- Pirates pitchers combine to surrender 20 home runs (one per game), the 10th-fewest in baseball.
+- The Pirates surrender the ninth-fewest home runs in baseball (20 total, 0.9 per game).

-- Hill makes the start for the Pirates, his fifth of the season.
-He is 1-2 with a 5.57 ERA and 15 strikeouts in 21 2/3 innings pitched.
+- The Pirates are sending Velasquez (2-2) to the mound for his fifth start of the season.
+He is 2-2 with a 5.12 ERA and 17 strikeouts through 19 1/3 innings pitched.

-- In his most recent appearance on Tuesday against the Colorado Rockies, the lefty tossed six innings, allowing one earned run while surrendering six hits.
+- The righty's last appearance came on Wednesday against the Colorado Rockies, when he threw six innings, surrendering three earned runs while giving up five hits.

+- In four games this season, the 30-year-old has put up an ERA of 5.12, with 7.9 strikeouts per nine innings.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.